Getting Started with OpenHands

 Building From Scratch

-Agents do exceptionally well at "greenfield" tasks (tasks where they don't need any context about an existing codebase) and they can just start from scratch.
+Agents excel at "greenfield" tasks, where they don’t need context about existing code and they can start from scratch.
+Begin with a simple task and iterate from there.
+Be specific about what you want and the tech stack.

 For example, we might build a TODO app:

-Please build a basic TODO list app in React.
-It should be frontend-only, and all state should be kept in localStorage.
+Build a frontend-only TODO app in React.
+All state should be stored in localStorage.

-Please allow adding an optional due date to every task
+Allow adding an optional due date to each task.

-Just like with normal development, it's good to commit and push your code frequently.
+Just like normal development, commit and push your code often.
 This way you can always revert back to an old state if the agent goes off track.
 You can ask the agent to commit and push for you:

 Adding New Code

-OpenHands can also do a great job adding new code to an existing code base.
+OpenHands is great at adding new code to an existing codebase.

-For example, you can ask OpenHands to add a new GitHub action to your project
+For instance, you can ask OpenHands to add a GitHub action that lints your code.
+It might check your codebase to

-Please add a GitHub action that lints the code in this repository
+Add a GitHub action that lints the code in this repository.

-Please modify ./backend/api/routes.js to add a new route that returns a list of all tasks
+Modify ./backend/api/routes.js to add a new route that returns a list of all tasks.

-Please add a new React component that displays a list of Widgets to the ./frontend/components directory.
+Add a new React component to the ./frontend/components directory to display a list of Widgets.
 It should use the existing Widget component.

 Refactoring